dickreuter/Poker/readme.rst

-Deep mind pokerbot for pokerstars, partypoker and GGPoker
+DeeperMind pokerbot for pokerstars, partypoker and GGPoker
 ==========================================================

 This pokerbot plays automatically on Pokerstars, Partypoker and GG Poker.
 Any other table can be mapped as well.